renmuller/renmuller/README.md

 ### Hi there 👋

 My name is Karen and I am a tech enthusiast.
-I have a particular interest in Cloud systems and will soon qualify as a Certified Cloud Practitioner.
+I have a particular interest in Cloud systems and am an AWS Certified Cloud Practitioner.
 I enjoy learning new languages (human and computer) and am currently deep-diving into AWS (Amazon Web Services) and Python.

-- 🔭 I’m working on: attaining my AWS Certified Cloud Practitioner qualification
+- 🔭 I’m working on: uploading my projects onto Github
-- 🌱 I’m currently learning: Python, Linux Bash Shell (as well as AWS) at TechTalent Academy
+- 🌱 I’m currently learning: Ruby on Rails
 - 👯 I’m looking to collaborate on: improving my internet visibility via social media, vlog posts etc.
 - 🤔 I’m looking for help with: starting a career Tech.
 - 💬 Ask me about: anything (but you can also take a look at my CV down below)!